Multiple ground-state instabilities in the anisotropic quantum Rabi model: The exceptional spectrum

 must vanish.
 These $G$-functions are associated with the exceptional energy $ m-\lambda_+$ and the $m$-th pole line.
 They are functions of the model parameters and their vanishing puts a constraint on these parameters, similarly to Eq.~\eqref{condition} for the degenerate eigenvalues.
 The non-degenerate exceptional eigenstates are marked by crosses in Fig. \ref {energylevel} and correspond to zeros of either $G_m^+(g,\Delta,r)$ or $ G_m^-(g,\Delta,r)$.
 They are not quasi-exact states like the doubly-degenerate eigenstates, because the functions $G^\pm_m(g,\Delta,r)$ are not polynomials in $\beta$.

-The $G$-functions $G_m^\pm(g,\Delta,r)$, $m=0,\ldots 4$ are plotted in Fig.~ \ref{nondegs}, as functions of $g$ for several $\Delta$ and $r=2$ (compare the lower panel in Fig.~\ref{spectra}).
+The $G$-functions $G_m^\pm(g,\Delta,r)$, $m=0,\ldots 4$, for several $\Delta$ at $r=2$ are plotted in Fig.~ \ref{nondegs} (c.f. the lower panel in Fig.~\ref{spectra}).
 We see that each of them has at most one zero at the coupling $g^{(m)}_{\text{n.d.}}$, which happens to be always smaller than $g^{(m)}_{\text{max}}$.
-While it would be interesting to show this conjecture analytically, we confine us here to a numerical check.
+While it would be interesting to show this conjecture analytically, we confine ourselves here to a numerical check.
 It entails that the AiQRM exhibits an infinite series of phase transitions for increasing coupling, similar to the Jaynes-Cummings model, not only for $r<1$ , where the RW terms dominate but also in the dual case $r>1$.